great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 5. Create an Expectation that will fail.

    Not all Expectations will pass successfully when validated.
-This is the key to using GX for data quality: If the data does not match the state described in an Expectation, the Expectation will fail.
-A failed Expectation lets you know that you have an issue to look into: it could be something wrong with the data itself, or it could be a misunderstanding about the information presented in the data, or any of a variety of issues that impact data quality.
+If the data does not match the state described in an Expectation, the Expectation will fail.

+   A failed Expectation lets you know that you have an issue to look into: it could be something wrong with the data itself, such as missing or incorrect values.
+Or it could be a misunderstanding about the data, in which case the Expectation itself should be updated.

-   The following code creates an Expectation that will fail:
+   This code creates an Expectation that will fail because it follows the incorrect assumption that taxicabs can only seat a maximum of three passengers:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py validate and view failed results"
    ```

    You can see that the results of a failed Expectation are very different, and include metrics to help you assess the severity of the issue you've uncovered:

    ```python title="Python output" name="docs/docusaurus/docs/core/introduction/try_gx.py failed output"